 - Dust and dust mites

-- Cigarett smoke
+- Cigarette smoke

-- Fleas, flea bites and flea treatment
+- Fleas, flea bites, and flea treatment

 - Cleaning products

-Signs of dogs summer allergies
+Signs of an allergic reaction in dogs

-Unfortunately, the itchiness causes dogs to chew and lick their feet.
-And this causes, even more, issues as the skin then becomes inflamed, red and sore.
+Dogs with allergies often have very itchy skin (allergic dermatitis), particularly on their face and feet.
+Unfortunately, the itchiness causes dogs to chew and lick their feet and this causes more severe health issues as the skin then becomes inflamed, red, sore, and prone to infection.

-Other signs to look for include;
+Other symptoms to look for include;

 - Head shaking

-- Ear discharge
+- Itchy ears/Ear infections/ Ear discharge

 - Red skin

-- Puffy eyes
+- Puffy and/or watery eyes

 - Runny nose